HermanMartinus/bearblog/DOCS.md

 Back in the bearblog dashboard, add the domain to the Custom Domain field.

+**Note: We don't currently support SSL, so .dev and .app domains will only work if set up through a CDN like [Cloudflare](https://cloudflare.com).

 ## Contributing and contact

 This project is free to use.
 To contribute to the codebase, open a PR.